Paul Bangay

-Paul Bangay is an Australian landscape designer.
+Paul Robert Bangay is an Australian landscape designer.
 Bangay's designs have been noted for their "precise angles, perfect symmetry, strong sight lines and rich detail."

 Awards

 In 2001, Bangay received the Centenary Medal for outstanding achievement for his role in designing and constructing the AIDS Memorial Garden at the Alfred Hospital.
-In 2018, he received the Medal of the Order of Australia for service to landscape architecture.
+In the 2018 Australia Day Honours, he received the Medal of the Order of Australia, for service to landscape architecture.